History of Tampa, Florida: Baseball

 In 1913, the Chicago Cubs moved their spring training site to the city of Tampa.
 The original minor league baseball team in Tampa was the Tampa Smokers, established in 1919 as a charter member of the Florida State League.

 The New York Yankees train in Tampa at George M. Steinbrenner Field, formerly Legends Field, which is the home of the Tampa Tarpons.
 Al Lopez Field used to be in West Tampa, named for Hall of Famer and Tampa native Al Lopez.
 Lopez's home is now the Tampa Baseball Museum.
 USF baseball used to play at Red McEwen Field.

 In 1998, Tampa got a Major League Baseball team, the Tampa Bay Devil Rays, which plays at Tropicana Field.
 Hall of Famer Wade Boggs grew up in Tampa, as did Tony La Russa, Lou Piniella, Tino Martinez, Luis Gonzalez, Doc Gooden, and Gary Sheffield.

 The Devil Rays changed their name to the Rays in 2008.
 USF Baseball Stadium opened in 2011.
 The Tampa Baseball Museum opened in 2014.

 Basketball

 USF basketball plays at the Yuengling Center, formerly the Sun Dome.

+During the COVID-19 pandemic, the Toronto Raptors spent the 2020–21 season at Amalie Arena.

 Hockey

-The Tampa Bay Lightning of the National Hockey League formed in 1992, and plays at Amalie Arena, formerly the Ice Palace and St. Pete Times Forum.
+The Tampa Bay Lightning of the National Hockey League formed in 1992, and plays at Benchmark International Arena, formerly the Ice Palace, St. Pete Times Forum, Tampa Bay Times Forum, and Amalie Arena.
 The Lightning won the Stanley Cup in 2004 and again in 2020 and 2021.